Unlock the potential of big data with our MSc in Social Data Science.

 Study with us

-The Centre provides the following training pathways:
+We provide the following training pathways:

 - MSc Social Data Science - Advanced training in data analytics with a focus on addressing real-world challenges through the formation and evaluation of public policy, and the implementation of evidence-based decision making.